 To overcome this problem, Ben Graham recommended that investors normalize earnings by using a seven-year average.
 Similarly, Robert Shiller’s cyclically-adjusted price/earnings ratio uses a ten-year average.
 But smoothing out earnings is only part of the job.

 Ben Graham also adjusted PEs to account for varying growth rates and bond yields.
 This I had learned in the 1980s from one of the first investing guides I owned.
-Ben’s rule of thumb for determine the fair value of a stock quickly found its way into my valuation toolbox, and allowed me to turn up my nose at the unjustly more popular PEG ratio.
+Because Ben’s rule of thumb made it easy to determine the fair value of a given stock, it quickly found its way into my valuation toolbox.

-Taking this familiar rule out of the toolbox once again, I simply multiplied the ratio of market price over GDP by the relevant Moody’s Aaa yield to arrive at an interest rate-adjusted value I call PYi, explained in detail here.
+Taking this familiar rule out of the toolbox once again, I simply multiplied the ratio of market price over GDP by the prevailing medium-term corporate bond yield to arrive at an interest rate-adjusted value I call PYi, explained in detail here.

 It’s not what you say, it’s how you say it

-A huge insight landed in my lap one day in 2007 when reading through Carl Swenlin’s excellent Decision Point site.
+A huge insight landed in my lap one day in 2007 when reading through Carl Swenlin’s excellent Decision Point site (now part of StockCharts).

 On a chart of the S&P 500, Carl had plotted three PE lines, the central one representing fair value and two others for extremes of over and undervaluation.
 To calculate their values, he held the PE constant and solved for price.
 This technique immediately reminded me of the original Value Line, a multiple of cash flow drawn on a price chart, one I had studied for more than twenty years in pursuit of undervalued stocks.